anakin4747/jh-trakr/README.md

     - Test that it installed

     $ jh-trakr

+The install make target will install the build dependancies for generating a wheel file and pytest.

 Since this was initially written in bash it used the incredible command line fuzzy finder, fzf.
 So this version also uses it and core features rely on it